-From mental clarity to bowel movements, physical stamina to mood, proper hydration is a necessity for improving just about anything and everything else in your life.
+From mental clarity to bowel movements, physical stamina to mood, proper hydration is necessary to improve just about anything and everything else in your life.

 Drink at least half your body weight in ounces of water every day.

-At best they create attention fragmentation, destroying any chance for deep, meaningful work.
+At best, phones create attention fragmentation, destroying any chance for deep, meaningful work.

-I don’t mean become a writer (unless you want to be a writer.
+I don’t mean to become a writer (unless you want to be a writer.
 Then, by all means, become a writer).
-I simply mean write.
+I mean, write.
 Get your thoughts out of your head.
 Whatever those thoughts may be.
-Admittedly, for anyone not drawn to writing this is a very tough habit, but if you can persevere and lock it into your routine, you’ll be very happy you did.
+Admittedly, for anyone not drawn to writing, this is a very tough habit, but if you can persevere and lock it into your routine, you’ll be very happy you did.

-Julia Cameron’s “Morning Pages” method is a great place if you need a solid framework.
+Julia Cameron’s “Morning Pages” method is an excellent place if you need a solid framework.